JonesChrishaun-FS/Ramey_Mobile/README.md

 # Welcome! ...🚀

-This repository will be used for upcoming Project & Portfolio activity.
-We will use it to keep track of research, development, and experimentation conducted in this class.
-Follow the instructions below to get started.
+This repository is used for my Project & Portfolio activity.
+I will use it to keep track of research, development, and experimentation conducted.

 <br>